TiMESPLiNTER/tsFramework/README.md

 Changelog
 ---------
+### 0.1.1-alpha
+Cleaned up and restructered a little bit

 ### 0.1.0-alpha
 Release of the first version.
 The framework core is still in development and gets improvements but the "how the framework works" at the moment doesn't change anymore.
 But propably some features will be added in future releases.